Deviation inequalities and CLT for random walks on acylindrically hyperbolic groups: Introduction

 \subsection{Acknowledgements}

 The authors would like to thank R. Marchand and O. Garet for pointing out the reference \cite{Hammersley:subadditive}.
-We also express our gratefulness to P. Ha\"\i ssinsky for interesting discussions on the subject of this paper.
+We also express our gratefulness to P. Ha\"\i ssinsky for interesting discussions on the subject of this paper and anonymous referees for insightful comments.